jlederer33/Essay-Review-App/intellij/doc/vision.md

 **Value proposition:** The app will work like a checklist and allows applicants to have their essays be reviewed by people who went through the process.

-**Main feature and constraint:** It will have a spreadsheet that will allow people to leave review on the respective college.
+**Main feature and constraint:** It will have a dashboard that will allow people to leave review on the respective college.
-The app will have a dashboard with college wise checklist.It will also include an explore page that will show other people's post regarding College applications.
+The app will have a checklist with all the documents the college requires.It will also include an explore page that will show other people's post regarding College applications.
 The reviewers need to verify that they have already been through the college application process by either through their active @collegename.edu and graduate students can verify through their old college transcript or any form of old college ID.
 The app allows students to filter out colleges by location, deadline, application fee, if there is any essay requirement, standardized test policy and if they need a letter of recommendation.